 The ability to track all of your transactions helps you get an understanding of your cash flow.
 It lets you see the sources of your income and — most importantly — what you are spending money on.

 Thus, you can set budgets for categories of spending.
 In fact, you can set up an unlimited number of budgets, and the website will let you know whether you are on track or overspending each month.

-It helps to have done a little work outside of Mint to create a budget before you come up with the Mint budget categories.
-Also take a look at recommended budget percentages by categories of spending when you’re thinking about how you want to set up your category budgets.
+It helps to do some work outside of Mint to create a budget before deciding on Mint budget categories.
+Also, look at recommended budget percentages by categories of spending when setting up your category budgets.